DUNE/dune-justin/docs/justin_command.man_page.md

     	      --wall-seconds then the default of 80000 seconds is used.
 The value used is available to jobscripts as $JUSTIN_WALL_SECONDS.
-    	      If the maximum amount of resident memory needed is not given by --rss-mb then the default of 2000MiB is used.
+    	      If the maximum amount of resident memory needed is not given by --rss-mib then the default of 2000MiB is used.
 The resident memory corresponds to the physical memory managed by HTCondor's ResidentSetSize value and is available to jobscripts as
-    	      $JUSTIN_RSS_MB.
+    	      $JUSTIN_RSS_MIB.
 If the script can make use of multiple processors then --processors can be used to give the number needed, with a default of 1 if not given.
 The value used is available to jobscripts as $JUSTIN_PROCESSORS.